j-pettit/pfinance/CONTRIBUTING.md

 - tag the latest commit with `git tag "v<version>"`, e.g. `git tag "v0.0.7"`
 - push the tag to remote `git push origin v<version>`
 - allow the actions to run for the release to be created and published

+## Hacktoberfest
+pfinance is open to Hacktoberfest contributions.
+Feel free to open quality PRs to the library.